dashqrcodes/dashqrcodes/README.md

 AI mobile app that allows users to "step into their photographs" a Sora-like experience connected to your phone's camera roll for your memories.

-Easter egg: the first printed order was fulfilled at 4Printings on El Camino Real in Mt.
-View, CA in the exact building that was formerly the Byte Shop that, in 1976, sold the very first Apple computers from Steve Jobs and Steven Wozniak.

-- 400+ paying customers
-- 30,000+ printed cards and keepsakes
-- $70K lifetime revenue
-- 98% customer satisfaction (2% were hard lessons we apply to QC today)
-- 30+ old photos animated with AI — families saw their loved ones young and free... in "heaven"
-- Bootstrapping